Troy Rike: National team career

 Rike was named to the "23-for-2023" pool, which was composed of young players for the 2023 FIBA World Cup.
 Along with other Gilas Cadets, he played in the 2018 FilOil Preseason Cup.

 Rike also played a part in the Philippines–Australia brawl, as he protected Australian player Chris Goulding from further attacks.
 For his actions, he was awarded a cash incentive, but he gave it to charity.

 In 2019, he represented the Philippines in the Jakarta 3x3 International Invitational Challenge.
 The next year, he was a member of the team that competed in the 2020 Fiba 3x3 World Tour Doha Masters.

 Personal life

 Rike's mother, Veronica Verzosa, used to play collegiate tennis for the University of San Francisco.
 He also has a younger brother and sister.
+He is a nephew of former senator Antonio Trillanes.

+Since leaving the PBA, Rike has become a content creator based on sports cards, and has been dating Lily Hurtubise, a cheerleader for the Golden State Warriors.